crowdwave/maryjane/README.md

 **How to use it**:

-To display an mjpeg stream on a web page, just put the address in an iomage tag:
+To display an mjpeg stream on a web page, just put the address in an image tag:

     <img src="http://18.116.60.15:8080/maryjane/"/>